ahmadchata/social-media/README.md

 # Social media

-> I added a feature where a user can send friend requests, other users can either accept or reject the request.
+> This a social media website.
+Users can send friend requests to other users, post and comment on posts

 ## Built With